Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ![Agent](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/Images/Agent.jpg)
 </div>

-* An Agent on a planet prevents enemy units from using the [Invasion Defence ability](#user-content-InvasionDefence_unitAbility), and grants the [Capture Installations ability](#user-content-CaptureInstallations_unitAbility) to friendly troops.
+* An Agent on a planet prevents enemy units from using the [Invasion Defence ability](#user-content-InvasionDefence_unitAbility), and grants the [Capture Installations ability](#user-content-CaptureInstallations_unitAbility) to friendly ground units.
 * An Agent present in the Effect Location of an Action Card just played may [sabotage](#user-content-Sabotage) it.
 If the Action Card has a "Scattered Effect", the card is not *sabotaged* but its effects in the System are cancelled.
 An Agent may not use this ability again this round or the next.
 * When a Leader must make a fate roll as a result of a Space Battle, [invasion](#user-content-Invasion) or Invasion Combat involving an enemy Agent, these Leaders may be automatically [Captured](#user-content-FateRollCaptured) by the Agent's owner instead.